acard6/CS225-final-project/Report/Goals.md

-Leading question:
+## Leading question:

-Given a set of known flight paths we want to be able to:
+Given a set of known flight paths we want to be able to

-Find the shortest path between two chosen points highlight all the shortest paths
+- Find the shortest path between two chosen points
+- Highlight the shortest path
-Output that path onto a world map
+- Output that path onto a world map

-Dataset Acquisition and Processing:
+## Dataset Acquisition and Processing

-Acquisition
+#### Acquisition

 For out dataset we will be using OpenFlights (https://openflights.org/data.html) mainly focusing on the route path data along with the airport location data.
 This data will lead our verticies to be airports/stops made and the edges to be the flight path between.

-Processing
+#### Processing

 In terms of processing the dataset we will download the data files (.CSV) containing the flight paths and airport locations from the OpenFlighst dataset storing the data in an adjacency list for optimal runtime.
 From this list we will determine the shortest route from a chosen point to another.

-Graph Algorithms
+## Graph Algorithms

-Data Algorithms
+#### Data Algorithms

 Shortest path - Develop an algorithm that will find the shortest path between two given points in the set using dijkstra's algorithm.
 The Input would the graph of flight paths and the output would be all